LucasM548/Report-with-WintrChess/README.md

-# Chess Sites to WintrChess PGN Transfer
+# ♟️Chess Sites to WintrChess PGN Transfer

 This Tampermonkey script allows you to easily transfer your chess games from **Lichess** and **Chess.com** to **[WintrChess](https://wintrchess.com/)** for in-depth analysis.